nasa/trick/trick_source/trick_utils/SAIntegrator/examples/MassSpringDamper/README.md

 The MassSpringDamper program uses the SA::EulerCromerIntegrator class to simulate a forced mass-spring-damper system.

-### Initial conditions:

-* mass = 1 kg.
+The mass is chosen to be 1 kg.
+The damping constant is chosen to be 5 Ns/m.
-* spring constant = 157.913670 N/m, gives a frequency of 2 hz.
+The spring constant is calculated for a frequency of 2 hz.
-* damping constant = 5 Ns/m.

-### Run-time:

 Every 5 seconds, the system is given an impulse of 500 Newtons for 0.005 seconds.

-After each numerical integration time-step, the simulation program prints
+For each numerical integration time-step, the simulation program prints

 1. time (s)
 2. position (m)